KalebRyan/se_project_coffeeshop/README.md

 ## Plan on improving the project

-Add your ideas here :)
+Add your ideas here :

+Adding in more clean animations could help improve user experience and keep the user engaged with the site.